lolrudy/GPV_Pose/README.md

 ## UPDATE!
 A new version of code which integrates shape prior information has been updated to the shape-prior-integrated branch in this repo!
 A brief introuction will be presented in this file.
+Since L_PC_(s) is not really useful (also indicated in the paper), we remove the loss term and transform it into a pre-processing procedure.
+You can find it in the updated branch.

 ## Required environment